tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 PARAMETERS
     -ID <UInt16>
         Specifies the IDs of the virtual machines that you want to retrieve.

+    -CoreInstanceID <Guid>
+        Specifies the Armor Anywhere Core Agent instance IDs of the virtual machines that you want to retrieve.

     -Name <String>
         Specifies the names of the virtual machines that you want to retrieve.